GBlanch/GCP-Uber-Data-Engineering-project/1.Uber Data Pipeline/README.md

 Once the dataframes are deployed into our data warehouse, we are going to code in `SQL` to fetch the tables we requiere.
 Likewise, we will elaborate the queries to select the information we want to display in the final dashboards.

-We will also employ some `bash` code mostly to install some libraries and depencencies in our Virtual Machine.
+We will also employ some `bash` code mostly to install some depencencies in our Virtual Machine and to run some commands from within.

 ### Services